OAKLAND -- The Oakland City Council looks to be in for a changing of the guard this year, possibly even in the Fruitvale District.

 "I am operating with his encouragement, endorsement and support," said Gallo, who was first elected to the school board in 1992 -- the same year De La Fuente started on the City Council.

-De La Fuente, who didn't return phone calls about Gallo's
+De La Fuente, who didn't return phone calls about Gallo's statements, is considered a likely mayoral candidate should a recall be held against Mayor Jean Quan.

 Gallo was surprised to hear that De La Fuente hadn't ruled out running for re-election but said he will stay in the race even if De La Fuente seeks to keep his council seat.